spyked/thetarpit.org/posts/y00/014-romania-at-the-end-of-2013.markdown

 ---
-postid: 014
+postid: '014'
-title: Romania at the end of 2013: an exercise in geopolitics
+title: 'Romania at the end of 2013: an exercise in geopolitics'
 author: Lucian Mogoșanu
 excerpt: A piece of synthetic journalism.
 date: December 8, 2013